julyankb/freeport-nft-minter-tutorial/mint-only/README.md

 First, clone this repository to your local environment.

 Before starting, we must install the Cere Freeport SDK along with some other dependencies in our project.
-In a terminal, navigate to the `starter-files` folder and run the following command:
+In a terminal, navigate to this folder and run the following command:

     npm install ethers axios @cerefreeport-sdk